-Chilly days call for this soul-warming lemon chicken orzo soup recipe–the ultimate comforting soup.
+This lemon chicken orzo soup recipe is the ultimate cozy and comforting soup.
 Go in, bowl after bowl of this easy-to-make goodness that’s a must-have during these colder months.

 Lemon Chicken Orzo Soup